Black Barred Metynis - Myleus schomburgkii

 Temperament & Tank Mates:

 Black Barred Metynis are usually peaceful for their size, but they are large, fast and powerful.
-Suitable tank mates include larger peaceful cichlids, big characins, larger rainbowfish, medium to large catfish, robust plecs, larger barbs and other suitably sized fish that will not be intimidated by active shoaling behaviour.
+They may eat very small fish and can intimidate shy species through constant movement.
+Suitable tank mates include larger peaceful cichlids, larger characins, robust catfish, large peaceful plecs, larger rainbowfish in compatible conditions and other similarly sized South American community fish.

 Feeding: